Antidote User Guide

 With subscription References to Reformulation mode and related features apply only to subscriptions.

-To help the corrector spot as many errors as possible, pay attention to the four following points:
+To help spot as many errors as possible, pay attention to the four following points:

 Commas